-Some women experience certain events during the birth of their baby, and the days that follow, that are clearly traumatising (such as an emergency delivery, fear for their own, or their baby's safety, baby requiring a stay in SCBU or NICU).
-Others may experience several other factors which lead them to feel traumatised following the birth.
+Perhaps events occurred during the birth that were extremely traumatising (such as an emergency delivery, fear for you own, or your baby's safety, baby requiring a stay in SCBU or NICU), and you are finding it hard to process what happened?

 - Feelings of loss of control